 Royalty income is generally included in the determination of taxable income.

-As a general rule, foreign-source income, such as interest and royalty, is included in taxable income.
-However, income from a PE or real estate outside Denmark is excluded from taxable income due to the principal of territoriality.
+As a general rule, foreign-sourced income, such as interest and royalty, is included in taxable income.
+However, income from a PE or real estate outside Denmark is, as a general rule, excluded from taxable income due to the principal of territoriality.

-The income of a foreign subsidiary may be taxed in the hands of its Danish parent company if the subsidiary constitutes a controlled foreign company (CFC).
+The income of a foreign subsidiary may be taxed in the hands of its Danish parent company if the subsidiary constitutes a CFC.
 See the Group taxation section for more information.